 Designing Your Program

-As a digital coach, teacher, or manager, there are more than a few reasons to implement a motivational program.
+As a mobile coach, teacher, or manager, there are more than a few reasons to implement a motivational program.

 - Help organizations achieve specific short-term goals (e.g. solving a customer problem)

 - Lead to improved job and satisfaction, and

 - Encourage greater employee commitment in organizations.